City Guide for: Santa Maria, California, United States

 Santa Barbara

-Known as the "American Riviera," Santa Barbara boasts stunning beaches, Spanish Colonial architecture, and a sophisticated yet relaxed vibe.
-Explore State Street, visit the Santa Barbara Mission, and soak up the sun on the beach.
-It's a perfect blend of culture, history, and coastal beauty.
+Known as the "American Riviera," Santa Barbara boasts stunning beaches, Spanish Colonial architecture, and a sophisticated atmosphere.
+Explore State Street, visit the Santa Barbara Mission, relax on the beach, and enjoy the vibrant arts and culture scene.
+Take a stroll along Stearns Wharf for beautiful ocean views.

 Travel Time